 3) Leopard and Hypo Leopard Sonoran Boas (Boa Sigma)

-5) Hog Island Boa, Sears Line (Boa Emperator)6) Kenyan Sand Boas (Gongylophis colubrinus) Albino, Anerytheristic, High orange, and Normal
+5) Hog Island Boa, Sears Line (Boa Imperator)6) Kenyan Sand Boas (Gongylophis colubrinus) Hypo, Albino, Anerytheristic, and Normal

 7) Rosy Boas, Lichanura trivirgata (Many localities of Arizona, California, and Mexico)